-2.1 Fertility across the Income Distribution
+2.1 Fertility and Private Education

-Panel A of Figure 1 shows how fertility varies across the income distribution.
-More precisely, this figure depicts the relationship between the average number of children and average household income in each income quintile.
-We see that the relationship is generally positive: the number of children increases from 1.80 for the lowest-income quintile to 2.03 in the highest-income quintile.
+Panel A of Figure 1 depicts the relationship between the average number of children and average household income in each income quintile.
+The relationship is generally positive: the number of children increases from 1.80 for the lowest-income quintile to 2.03 in the highest-income quintile.
 This finding suggests that low birth rates in Korea are related to factors affecting low-income households.

-Another way to quantify the relationship between fertility and income is to es-
+One way to quantify the relationship between fertility and income is to estimate the income elasticity of demand for children following Jones and Tertilt (2008).
+It is 0.082 in our data.